 Just then, a bell rings and Cinderella realizes it’s midnight, with the series’ usual time compression having swallowed up most of the romance that will lead to a nation-wide bride hunt during what’s sure to be Aqua’s part of the plot (either that or they were having a super great conversation in the middle of the monster attack).
 Cinderella runs off and loses one of her slippers, but rather than be entirely absorbed in this film plot point, BBS shows a moment of genuinely good scope and advances the main plot instead.
 Would that they had been a little more consistent about this, but BBS still ranks better than KH2 for inclusion of the main plot among the Disney, so I’m not so sour about it.

 As Terra is watching the classic plot unfold, he spots a new arrival at the doors just as Cinderella is leaving: it’s Aqua, coming here at the very start of her Castle of Dreams adventure.
 Naturally, the two of them meet up, and Aqua immediately tells Terra the bad news about Ven running away from home.
-This is the first that Terra-first players would have heard of this.
+This is the first time that Terra-first players would have heard of this.
 Terra realizes he brushed Ven off during the intro and feels bad, but that doesn’t help find the kid and they both know it, so there’s little more than a moment of disappointed silence.
 Aqua turns the subject to Master Xehanort’s disappearance in case Terra’s had better luck on that front, but of course we already know that he hasn’t, and he tells her as much.
-Actually, what he really says is “it seems [Xehanort’s] looking for pure hearts filled with light. […] All I can tell you is that his search hasn’t taken him here” which accidentally comes off as a super burn on Cinderella.
+Actually, what he really says is, “it seems [Xehanort’s] looking for pure hearts filled with light. […] All I can tell you is that his search hasn’t taken him here” which accidentally comes off as a super burn on Cinderella.

 It’s at this point where the game draws an incredibly arbitrary line in the sand.
-Having been schooled by a magical lady, walked another lady to the dance, and only just now asked a single question, Terra decides it’s time to leave on the spot!
+Having been schooled by a magical lady, walked another lady to the dance, and only just now asked a single question to the locals, Terra decides it’s time to leave on the spot!
 He’s about to monologue about Vanitas, making it seem like he’s going to look for him, but don’t you… want a better description?
-A chance to look for more clues?
-It goes without saying that since Terra could have gone to Dwarf Woodlands ahead of the Castle of Dreams, he won’t even mention the boy in the mask once he gets there.
+To look for more clues?
+It goes without saying that since Terra could have gone (and canonically did go) to Dwarf Woodlands ahead of the Castle of Dreams, he won’t even mention the boy in the mask once he gets there.
 Indeed it doesn’t seem to cross his mind in the slightest until Ven brings it up at Radiant Garden.
 Granted, Terra is leaving because even the player understands (even if this is their first time through the game) that it’s time for Aqua to take over the Castle of Dreams story, but that doesn’t make this any less irritating.
 She even volunteers to do so even though Terra implied there’s nothing else to do here.
 That’s… that’s just great.
 Also: Aqua, weren’t you sent here to watch Terra’s progress?
 Like Terra, this is explained after the two of them agree to split up (or rather, it will be in Aqua’s version of the scene), but that’s a little late!

 Terra then stops on his way out and tells Aqua about Cinderella.
-He says that “She made me realize how powerful it is just to believe.
+He says that, “She made me realize how powerful it is just to believe.
 No matter how impossible things seem, a powerful enough dream will always be enough to light the darkness.”
 Whoa, whoa there buddy, I opened this world talking about how that isn’t the actual moral of Cinderella and I’m not going to let you talk like this is now that we’re at the end!
 He asks Aqua to pass on his thanks.
 If I told her myself, I’d lose my cool standoffish edge, you know?
 Geeze Terra, now that your big sister’s here, you don’t have to do any cleanup, do you?
 You know, if you and Ven don’t pick up the pace, Aqua’s gonna be the one to turn evil just to get revenge and I will happily support and control her through it.